RRC-ACE-Outreach/TechCamp/TechCamp - Web App/0 Before You Start Demo.md

 service mysql start
 ```

-If you are still having trouble, please reach out to the folks at RRC's Applied Computer Education Department for assistance during the day within the 3 business days before your TechCamp Day at: aceinfo@rrc.ca
+If you are still having trouble, please reach out to the folks at RRC's Applied Computer Education Department for assistance during the day within the 3 business days before your TechCamp Day at: acemarketing@rrc.ca

 ---